Luisenden/map-quantum-circuits-to-multi-core/README.md

 This project reads quantum circuits (.qasm files, [Qiskit Library circuits](https://qiskit.org/documentation/apidoc/circuit_library.html#module-qiskit.circuit.library)) and maps them to the layout of a quantum multi-core system.
 The mapping is based on a quadratic binary unconstrained optimization (QUBO) formulation.

-If you use this code please cite:
+When using this code, please cite:

 @article{bandic2023mapping,
   title={Mapping quantum circuits to modular architectures with QUBO},